Flat-Rate Shipping on every order - $34.95!Shop Now »

 What do you feed your Lambs & Goats?

 Our lambs & goats are fed according to 100% Grass Fed standards as set by the USDA Grass fed and American Grass fed Association.
+This includes native grasses, forage, brassicas, and high quality hay.

 Why are 100% grass-fed lambs allowed pumpkins, apples and turnips as shown in your blog?